 There are no harmful ingredients associated with the COVID-19 vaccines.
-Data surrounding the Pfizer and Moderna vaccines suggest they are safe, but they will continue to be monitored.
+Data surrounding Pfizer, Moderna, and Johnson & Johnson vaccines report they are safe, but they will continue to be monitored.

 While COVID-19 vaccine development has operated on a faster timeline, manufacturers still must follow the usual process.
 That includes rigorous testing that measures safety and efficacy.

 On April 23, 2021, the Centers for Disease Control and Prevention (CDC) and U.S. Food and Drug Administration (FDA) released a statement lifting a nationwide pause in the use of the Johnson & Johnson/Janssen COVID-19 vaccine.
 Federal health officials investigated cases of a rare, serious blood clot reported in some people after they received the J&J vaccine.

 After their investigation, the CDC and FDA determined the risk of blood clots from this vaccine is very low and the known benefits in preventing COVID-19 are very high for people 18 and older, outweighing the risks.
 The J&J vaccine is safe and effective in preventing COVID-19.

 The Moderna and Pfizer vaccines have not been associated with these adverse events.
 Those vaccines are also safe and effective in preventing COVID-19.

 The Pfizer and Moderna vaccines are reported to be at least 94% effective in preventing symptomatic COVID-19 in humans.
 The J&J vaccine is reported to be about 70% in preventing mild and moderate COVID-19 and even more effective against severe disease.

 Side effects associated with getting the vaccine are typically minor.